chrisdodgers/ASUS-Z390A_Hackintosh_OpenCore/README.md

 - Run MountEFI and select your installation USB and the drive you installed macOS on.
 - Copy your EFI folder from your USB EFI partition to your internal drives EFI partition

-> [!NOTE:]
->
+> [!NOTE]
-> - You may see a folder that already exists in your internal drives EFI folder called `APPLE`.
+> You may see a folder that already exists in your internal drives EFI folder called `APPLE`.
 This can be either ignored or deleted as it serves a purpose for real Macs and not Hackintosh
 >